 Lorraine Evelyn Fischer of Cambridge, formerly of Isanti, passed away Saturday, April 11, 2020, at GracePointe Crossing The Gables at the age of 97.
-A private family burial service will be held at East Bradford Cemetery, and a memorial service will follow at a later date.
+A memorial service will be held at 11:00 AM on Monday, July 26th at Faith Lutheran Church, 109 2nd Ave NW, Isanti, MN 55040, with a visitation one hour prior at the church.
+A private family burial service was held at East Bradford Cemetery.

 Lorraine was born at the family home in Dalbo Township January 18, 1923, to Thaddeus and Mabel (Westberg) Stubbs, and was delivered into this world by her beloved grandma, Mary Brooks Stubbs.
 Lorraine’s brother Gordon was born the following year.
 She attended first grade at Beehive School, and then the family moved to Hinckley.
 Fortunately for our family, Mabel was an avid photographer, and we were left with hundreds of photos of family memories during the Great Depression.
 Thad and Mabel became employed by the Minnesota Colony for Epileptics (later Cambridge State School and Hospital) in the late 1930’s, and Lorraine and Gordon remained in Hinckley to finish high school.
 Lorraine graduated from Hinckley High School in 1940, followed by one year of Normal Teacher’s Training.